Highlights from Yanko Design: Baxley Moto, Apple WWDC 2024 Insights, and AI Voice Assistant Developments

 The best fitness trackers for 2024

 The answer seems simple: Fitness trackers are best at monitoring exercise, be it a 10-minute walk around the block or that half marathon you’ve been diligently training for.
-Obviously, smartwatches can help you reach your fitness goals too, but there are some areas where fitness bands have proven to be the best buy: focus, design, battery life and price.
+Obviously, smartwatches can help you reach your fitness goals too, but there are some areas where fitness bands have proven to be the best buy: focus, design, battery life, durability and price.

 When I say “focus,” I’m alluding to the fact that fitness trackers are made to track activity well; anything else is extra.
 They often don’t have the bells and whistles that smartwatches do, which could distract from their health tracking abilities.
 They also tend to have fewer sensors and internal components, which keeps them smaller and lighter.
 Fitness trackers are also a better option for those who just want a less conspicuous device on their wrists all day.